fenago/data-science/lab_guides/Lab_8.md

     Caption: Parameterization results

-    Note

-    You may get slightly different results.
-However, the values you obtain should largely agree with those in the preceding output.

 10. It is best practice to visualize any results you produce.
     `pandas` makes this easy.
 Run the following code to